jrdx0/claude-tray/README.md

 ## Tested OS

 This application has been tested on:
-- Pop!_OS (Linux 6.17.4)
+- Pop!_OS 22.04 (Linux 6.17.4)
+- Ubuntu 25.10 (Linux 6.17.0-8-generic)

-Note: This application requires a system tray implementation compatible with the StatusNotifier/AppIndicator protocol (commonly available on Linux desktop environments) and x-terminal-emulator for terminal-based interactions.
+Note: This application requires a system tray implementation compatible with the StatusNotifier/AppIndicator protocol (commonly available on Linux desktop environments).

 ## Contributing